 - Unsafe conditions.

 Importantly, whistleblowing also protects an employee who refuses to participate or “look the other way.”
-Equally important is you do not have to be right when whistleblowing to be protected (i.e., you can be wrong and still receive whistleblower protection).
+Equally important is that you do not have to be right when whistleblowing to be protected (i.e., you can be wrong and still receive whistleblower protection).

 Unsafe Conditions